zaratec/miniCTF-platform/picoCTF-web/web/_posts/2019-01-29-getting-started.md

 HTTP request inspector tools provide a quick and easy alternative to setting up your own server when capturing and analyzing traffic.
 For instance, they may be useful when exploiting a **XSS** vulnerability as you can send back the admin's info to the HTTP request inspector.
+Try something like [webhook.site](http://webhook.site/), [httpresponder.com](http://httpresponder.com/), or search for another!